planetarium/libplanet/CONTRIBUTING.md

 Please follow the existing coding convention.
 We are already using several static analyzers.
-They are automatically executed together with `msbuild`, and will warn you if there are some style errors.
+They are automatically executed together with `msbuild`, and will warn you if there are any style errors.

-You should register Git hooks we commonly use too:
+You should also register Git hooks we commonly use:

     git config core.hooksPath hooks